shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

 In this lab you have:

-- Used Azure Migrate Appliance to discover the on-premises Hyper-V servers
+- Setup Azure Migrate for discovery
-- Verified the successfully discovered servers in Azure Migrate resource
+- Discovered the on-premises VMs using Azure Migrate Appliance

 ### You have successfully completed the lab.
 Click on Next >> to procced with next lab.